apache/mynewt-site/docs/os/core_os/mbuf/OS_MBUF_USRHDR_LEN.md

 OS_MBUF_USRHDR_LEN(__om)
 ```

-Macro used to retrieve the length of the user packet header in a mbuf.
+Macro used to retrieve the length of the user packet header in an mbuf.

 <br>